 - Camping!
 We brought over our tent and went to Walmart to buy an air mattress, sheet, pillows and blanket as well as a pot for cooking and other utensils.
 The campgrounds were all great and staying in them really enhanced our experience

 - Have travel insurance – we didn’t need to use it but you are stupid if you go to the USA with no travel insurance.
-The cost for health care in the USA is crazy expensive and could financially ruin you or your family if something goes wrong.
+The cost of health care in the USA is crazy expensive and could financially ruin you or your family if something goes wrong.

 Eating in the USA

 The supermarkets also have lots of variety, much more than New Zealand.
 Buying food from supermarkets meant we saved a lot on food as surprisingly the USA was not as cheap as we thought (see our budget below).
-We loved Wholefoods, they have great salad and sandwich bars.
+We loved Wholefoods, they have a great salad and sandwich bar.
 We also liked picking up bread and cheese from supermarkets and having picnics in rest-stops and small parks.
 The fresh salsa and corn chips were also a staple for our long drives and something I miss.

 What did it cost?

-In total we spent around $12k NZD ($8.2k USD) for 4 weeks (excluding flights and shopping).
+In total, we spent around $12k NZD ($8.2k USD) for 4 weeks (excluding flights and shopping).
 Our budget was $340 NZD per day for 2 people but we ended up spending $406 per day.
 It was a pricey holiday for us and for that money we could have easily done another 5 months in Central America.
 What made it so expensive for us was the NZ exchange rate with the USD, some unexpected accommodation costs and eating out in expensive restaurants with family in San Francisco, Sonoma and Palm Springs.